pingpiyushkumar/KiteConnect/README.md

 - Stores the new access token (if generated) and timestamp back in the sheet
 - Fetches orders and trades
 - Uploads them to BigQuery if available
+- Clears the access token from the Google sheet after successful upload.
-- Avoids duplicate BigQuery writes on the first login by design.
+- Avoids duplicate BigQuery writes on the first login of the day by design

 ### 2. `key.json`
 This is the **GCP service account JSON key** stored securely in **GitHub Secrets**.
 It is used to authenticate with: